 - international studies in Finland or abroad.

 The student will develop a solid understanding of customer-oriented and profitable operation within the various sectors of hospitality, tourism and experience management.
-The student learns how to put skills into practical use to boost business within the hotel, restaurant, tourism and experience industry and other areas.
+The student learns how to put skills into practical use to boost business within Accommodation, Food & Beverage,Tourism and other Business Management areas.
 The studies will provide the student with an extensive professional outlook and logical skills.

 The programme offers students with grounds for supervisory and managerial responsibilities.
-Hospitality, Tourism and Experience are vibrant sectors, and have been identified as the economies of the future.
+Hospitality and Tourism businesses are in the vibrant sector, and have been identified as the economies of the future.
 The dynamic nature of these sectors and their daily evolution, contribute for existing and new businesses to present employment and career opportunities for qualified graduates.

 Graduates are expected to be change-makers (aka ‘champion’ of change), and either work for private or public creative organizations in junior and middle management positions or start their own business.
 Every day hundreds of businesses go looking for a 'champion' - someone who has the competencies and confidence to make things happen.
 When you graduate, you are expected to be one of those champions.

-Graduates of this programme are expected to find employment and develop a career in management positions, as entrepreneurs, specialists, or in sales or Research & Development in the following job markets: hotel, restaurants, destinations, resorts, attractions, events, festivals, sports, entertainment, media, cruise lines, casinos, airports, spas, wellness, charities, retail, and alike.
+Graduates of this programme are expected to find employment and develop a career in management positions, as entrepreneurs, specialists, or in sales in the following job markets: hotels, restaurants, destinations, resorts, attractions, events, festivals, sports, entertainment, media, cruise lines, casinos, airports, spas, wellness, charities, retail, fairs and alike.

 The student's professional growth is process towards developing expertise through the study modules.
 Each academic year has priorities that support the student's professional growth and students are encouraged to reflect on their own professional orientation.

-Depending on the path chosen (Hotel Management, Restaurant Management, Tourism Management or Experience Management) student will professionally grow in individual subject modules and develop an expertise in the field.
+Depending on the path chosen (Hospitality Experience Management or Tourism Experience Management) student will professionally grow in individual subject modules and develop an expertise in the field.
 Accent is also given to personal development, whose pillars stand on planning, aspiration and career parts, equally spread throughout three academic years.

 Business modules will concentrate on developing following areas: leadership and management; marketing, services and sales; managerial accounting; entrepreneurship and innovation.
 In addition to this, personal business communication, languages and supporting modules (such as basics of mathematics, labour law, hospitality industry certifications etc.) will be customized to each student depending on their background, aspirations and will to grow.